The Favourites of Henrik Jeppesen

 My name is Henrik Jeppesen, and I am the owner of this website, EveryCountryInTheWorld.com.
 I visited every country in the world in a journey over more than ten years, starting with a trip to Egypt alone at the age of 17.
 I did it on a low budget with help from more than 100 airlines and many hotels.
 I was born in Denmark in 1988 and grew up close to our country’s first national park, where I have spent a lot of time.

 I had many challenges in my project, and I did extreme things like hitchhiking with hundredths of cars, sleeping in some public places and sometimes going hungry to bed.
-I had a big focus on keeping a low budget and following a hard discipline with money-saving to increase the possibility of visiting all the world’s countries.
+I had a big focus on keeping a low budget and following a hard money-saving discipline to increase the possibility of visiting all the world’s countries.

-After visiting every country in the world, I wrote a lot about my travels, and now I find it interesting to feature other travellers and hear great stories.
+After visiting every country in the world, I wrote a lot about my travels, and I, later on, interviewed other big travellers for this site.
 EveryCountryInTheWorld.com is focusing on interviewing big travellers, especially about their favourites and why.
 Below I have answered some questions myself.

 How many days have you approximately travelled?

 I have travelled for approximately 3,000 days including domestic travel days.
 Denmark is a small country, but we have a lot to offer.
 I have enjoyed many road trips, and I have visited more than 50 Danish islands.

 Internationally, I have in addition to visiting every country on three separate lists (United Nations 193, NOC 206 and FIFA 211) , visited more than 100 territories defined by the Travelers’ Century Club including Abkhazia, Cabinda, Christmas Island, Falkland Islands, Faroe Islands, Fernando de Noronha, Greenland, Kashmir, Montserrat, Ogasawara, Rodrigues, Socotra, South Georgia Island, Spitsbergen, Tibet, and Transnistria.

 What are three of your favourite countries and why?